wp-plugins/wp-plugin-info-card/readme.txt

 == Changelog ==

+= 1.1 =
+* Shortcode can now be displayed everywhere in the page (content/widget) because JS & CSS are loaded via a global var.
+* Ajaxify dashboard widget.
+* Fix bug on saving empty plugin list with deactivated dashboard widget
+* New param added to specify transient life time
+* Daily cron added to purge transients

 = 1.04 =
-* Fix a bug on foreach.
+* Fix on foreach.
 Related topic: https://wordpress.org/support/topic/errors-on-saving-dashboard-widget?replies=5#post-6197891

 = 1.03 =
 * Fix on widget if plugin list is empty